MeROS: SysML-based Metamodel for ROS-based Systems

 Diagrams are an integral part of the description of component-based robot control systems.
-ROS comprises rqt\_graph tool that generates diagrams showing the structure of the running system.
-This capability is readily used by software developers (e.g., \cite{thale2020ros,bisi2018development,gupta2020design}) due to its ease of use.
-Unfortunately, despite its numerous advantages and configurability, this tool has many limitations.
+ROS comprises rqt\_graph tool that generates diagrams with the structure of the running system.
+This capability is readily used by software developers (e.g., \cite{thale2020ros,bisi2018development}) due to its ease of use.
+Unfortunately, this tool has many limitations despite its numerous advantages and configurability.
 Hence, in parallel to automatically generated diagrams, others are needed, some of which are based on UML/SysML.
 The most comprehensive modelling solutions include explicitly defined metamodels.
-As a novelty regarding previous works, this paper proposes a complete and up-to-date metamodel for current versions of ROS 1 supported by profile to support the metamodel application in ROS applications models.
-The profile and other materials are accessible from MeROS project page\footnote{\url{https://www.robotyka.ia.pw.edu.pl/projects/meros/}}.
-In MeROS, the metamodel of original ROS concepts is extended by grouping concepts.
+As a~novelty regarding previous works, this paper proposes an up-to-date metamodel for finale release of ROS~1 and ROS~2 supported by profile to support the metamodel application in ROS applications models.
+In MeROS, the metamodel of original ROS concepts is extended by the abstract grouping concepts.